Alfresco/docs-alfresco/content-accelerator/latest/install/upgrading.md

 * Is more configurable
 * Only supports implicit flow

-If you want to switch your current SSO implementation to the new 3.5.1 SSO implementation, see the additional documentation for this feature in [Installing Single Sign On (SSO)]({% link content-accelerator/latest/install/sso.md %}). <!--TODO: REPLACE LINK-->
+If you want to switch your current SSO implementation to the new 3.5.1 SSO implementation, see the additional documentation for this feature in [Single Sign On Support for Content Accelerator]({% link content-accelerator/latest/install/sso.md %}).

 Note that this newer SSO implementation is not a replacement for the current SSO offering.
 The current SSO offering can continue to be used with ACA 3.5.1.